MoneroAuth/authbot/README.md

 [QR-Code-generator](https://github.com/nayuki/QR-Code-generator)

+*All software (including the dependencies) have been installed in the binary files that can be downloaded (see install directory).
+All you need to do then is perform some configuration steps.*

 **Installation**

 Installation files describing specific installation instructions for different authbot deployment targets (PC, VirtualBox virtual machine, cloud vps, and various single-board computers) can be found in the /install directory.